How do you create your recipes?

 My version didn’t turn out as great as hoped, where did I go wrong?

-Unfortunately there are a number of different reasons why your version may not have turned out like the photos.
+Thankfully this is a very rare question, but there are a number of different reasons why your version may not have turned out like the photos.
 However with a little back and forth I am always more than happy to help troubleshoot and see how things can be improved next time.
 I always encourage people to read the reviews/comments before trying the recipe, there’s always some great tips there!
 Lastly, I do try and keep my recipes as simple and foolproof as possible, but please don’t hesitate to get in touch if you need something clearing up!
 Here’s a Contact Form for just that 🙂

 Can I post your recipe?

 I do not allow people to copy full recipes of mine (I know, selfish right?).
 But in all seriousness it does negatively impact how my site appears in search engines and there is some official copyright business with it too.
 However, you are more than welcome to use a photo with a link back to that particular recipe.

 How do I keep up to date with your recipe releases?